GarfieldMa/COMP2123_Selflearning_Report/main.md

 2. We also need an array to record which vertex this cheapest connection connect to to keep track of edges we want to add to the tree.

-	The `i th` entry of this array will store an `int` indicating the **index of the vertex** of `i th` vertex's cheapest connection target.
+	The `i-th` entry of this array will store an `int` indicating the **index of the vertex** of `i-th` vertex's cheapest connection target.

-	Think 😆 How could we feature a disconnectivity in terms of index?🤔
+	Think 😆 How could we denote that we have not explored a vertex in terms of index?🤔

 	Correct!
-Let's use -1 (or basically any negative integer) to repesent a disconnectivity.
+Let's use -1 (or basically any negative integer) to represent it.

-	Now let's incldue this idea into our code.
+	Now let's implement this.

 		int* source_of_cheapest_connection_to = new int[g.getNumOfVertex()];